G0LDDARK/CatClicker/README.md

 ### 0.0.3 (30 JAN 25)
 #### Major changes:
--Refactorisation
+- Refactorisation
-    -Created buy function to have a reusable function -Changed img name
+    - Created buy function to have a reusable function
+    - Changed img name

 -Removed little anti-cheat:
     -Would probably never be brought back up